ashishbansal-kmc/indian-state-and-districts/README.md

 # indian-state-districts
-list of all districts state wise.
+list of all districts state wise include UT area.